mattermost/mattermost-load-test-ng/docs/developing.md

 We use a combination of `Makefile` and [Goreleser](https://goreleaser.com/) to automate our release process.

+NOTE: Makefile no longer supports building the binary file using Windows on AMD64

 The release process consists of two steps:
 1. Prepare the release and get the automatically created PR merged.
 2. Do the actual release.